tncardoso/gocurses/README.md

 Installation
 -------

-goinstall is now supporting cgo packages, therefore installing curses.go should be as easy as:
+goinstall is now supporting cgo packages, therefore installing gocurses should be as easy as:

-    $ goinstall github.com/tncardoso/curses.go
+    $ go get github.com/tncardoso/gocurses

-If you have problems with goinstall, you can update your go release or clone the repository:
+If you have problems with go get, you can update your go release or clone the repository:

-    $ git clone git://github.com/tncardoso/curses.go.git
+    $ git clone git://github.com/tncardoso/gocurses.git
-    $ cd curses.go
+    $ cd gocurses
-    $ gomake install
+    $ go install